garden-io/garden/docs/reference/action-types/Deploy/container.md

 {% hint style="warning" %}
 **Deprecated**: The `build` config field in runtime action configs is deprecated in 0.13 and will be removed in the next major release, Garden 0.14.
 Use `dependencies` config build to define the build dependencies.
-To make sure your configuration does not break when we release Garden 0.14, please follow the steps at https://docs.garden.io/bonsai-0.13/guides/deprecations#buildConfigFieldOnRuntimeActions
 {% endhint %}

 Specify a _Build_ action, and resolve this action from the context of that Build.